-- 10.4 Change within the meaning of Article 10.3 also includes: additions, expansions and terminations of provisions and services. - 10.5 In the cases referred to in Article 10.3 or 10.4 the tenant is bound by the resulting increase or decrease in costs and the relevant monthly advance amount, insofar as this increase or decrease is reasonable and in accordance with the applicable statutory provisions.
-The increase or the reduction of the advance will take effect on the first day of the month following the month in which the changes took effect. - 10.6 The costs of any and all tax and levies imposed by the government related to the use of the rented housing shall be payable by the tenant in so far as they can be passed on to the tenant by law, also in the case where the costs are charged to the landlord or a third party. - 10.7 The costs of the use of water, gas, electricity, heating or other energy, including the costs of concluding an agreement for the supply, the rent of the meter and the transport, shall be payable by the tenant. - 10.8 The costs of connection and subscription to telephone, television, radio, internet and other means of communication shall be payable by the tenant. - 10.9 The costs of pest control shall be payable by the tenant. - 10.10 The additional costs of the use of heating shall be payable by the tenant on the basis of the settlement of the owners' association, if the rented housing is part of a block of flats and the costs of heating, which are annually adjusted to the average use, are included in the gross rent. - 10.11 Insurance premiums of everything brought into the rented housing by the tenant shall be payable by the tenant. - 10.12 The tenant shall permit the installation and reading of (consumption) meters at his expense.
-The tenant shall comply with any and all conditions and regulations of the relevant suppliers.
-Any penalties, costs, compensations and loss caused by or due to non-compliance by the tenant with the conditions and/or regulations of the relevant supplier(s) shall be payable by the tenant.
+- 10.4 Change within the meaning of Article 10.3 also includes: additions, expansions and terminations of provisions and services. - 10.5 In the cases referred to in Article 10.3 or 10.4 the Tenant is bound by the resulting increase or decrease in costs and the relevant monthly advance amount, insofar as this increase or decrease is reasonable and in accordance with the applicable statutory provisions.
+The increase or the reduction of the advance will take effect on the first day of the month following the month in which the changes took effect. - 10.6 The costs of any and all tax and levies imposed by the government related to the use of the Premises shall be payable by the Tenant in so far as they can be passed on to the Tenant by law, also in the case where the costs are charged to the Landlord or a third party. - 10.7 The costs of the use of water, gas, electricity, heating or other energy, including the costs of concluding an agreement for the supply, the rent of the meter and the transport, shall be payable by the Tenant. - 10.8 The costs of connection and subscription to telephone, television, radio, internet and other means of communication shall be payable by the Tenant. - 10.9 The additional costs of the use of heating shall be payable by the Tenant on the basis of the settlement of the owners' association, if the Premises is part of a block of flats and the costs of heating, which are annually adjusted to the average use, are included in the gross rent. - 10.10 Insurance premiums of everything brought into the Premises by the Tenant shall be payable by the Tenant. - 10.11 The Tenant shall permit the installation and reading of (consumption) meters at his expense.
+The Tenant shall comply with any and all conditions and regulations of the relevant suppliers.
+Any penalties, costs, compensations and damage caused by or due to non-compliance by the Tenant with the conditions and/or regulations of the relevant supplier(s) shall be payable by the Tenant.

-11. Checking, inspection, viewing, combating subversion.
-Tolerance obligation of the tenant
+11. Checks, inspection, viewing, combating subversion, tolerance obligation of the Tenant